The Self-Directed IRA Secret

 - Asset & creditor protection.

 The IRA Financial Group will take care of the entire set-up of your Self-Directed IRA LLC “Checkbook Control” structure.
-The whole process can be handled by phone, email, fax, or mail and typically takes between 7-21 days to complete, the timing largely depending on the state of formation and the custodian holding your retirement funds.
-Our IRA experts and tax and ERISA professionals are on-site greatly reducing the setup time and cost.
-Most importantly, each client of the IRA Financial Group is assigned a retirement tax professional to help with the establishment of the Self-Directed IRA LLC “Checkbook Control” structure.
+We can handle the process by phone, email, fax, or mail.
+This typically takes between 7-21 days to complete.
+The timing largely depends on the state of formation and the custodian holding your retirement funds.
+At IRA Financial Group, our Self-Directed IRA experts and tax and ERISA professionals will reduce setup time and cost.
+More importantly, each client of the IRA Financial Group is receives a devoted retirement tax professional.
+He or she will help with the establishment of the Self-Directed IRA LLC “Checkbook Control” structure.
 You will find that our fee for this service is significantly less than other companies that perform the same or similar services.
 Don’t pass up on the Self-Directed IRA secret.